andrediegues/EECS314-BinaryFun/ASSO-DOCS/overview.md

 To us it is a simple application and anyone can play its games.
-There are no major issues, just small issues that could be worked on, like a menu button on the highscore menu.
+There are no major issues.

+**New Features**
+We decided to add some features to the game in order to make it more complete and to turn it into a client-server application.
+We added the feature of multiplayer.
+This feature would allow us to implement a network package, necessary in client-server applications.
+We added a quit button in the end so the user could quit the application.

 Status API Training Shop Blog About